 But an inspiring quote couldn’t fix the fundamental problem of being absolutely horrible in front of the camera.
 That takes a bit more work.

 Just so we’re on the same page about what it means to be “horrible” in front of the camera, here’s the first video I posted to my YouTube channel:

-So if that guy can make drastic improvements — here’s a more recent video — and also build a channel to 77,000+ subscribers and 33,000,000+ views, there is clearly a lot of opportunity out there.
+If that guy can make drastic improvements — here’s a more recent video — and build a channel to 33,000,000+ views, there is clearly a lot of opportunity out there.
 It’d take skill to be worse than I was.

 Instead of dwelling on my terribleness for too long though, let’s talk about how you can make faster progress in front of the camera than I did.

 Step 1.
 Find Your Inspirations